 A comprehensive guide to selling your art online in 2017.
 Find out our top picks & the most popular websites to sell art online…

-The biggest challenge to selling your art online is getting your work in front of the people who’ll love it enough to buy it.
-If you’ve already created a website to display and sell your work yet visitors are few and far between then you’ll know how discouraging this can be.
-The dream of going it alone can quickly turn into a depressing reality where your art quietly gathers dust in a lonely corner of the internet.
+The biggest challenge to selling your art online is getting it in front of those rare, unicorn-like beings who love it enough to buy it.
+If you’ve ever created a portfolio website but found visitors few and far between you’ll know how discouraging the whole venture can be.
+The dream of making a living from selling your art can slowly fade as your work gathers dust in a lonely corner of the internet.

-While you’re still finding your audience my first recommendation is to sign up with one (or more) of the best online art galleries or marketplaces.
-But wait – didn’t the internet promise an end to the old paradigm of artists being represented by galleries?
-Can’t we just sell our work directly to collectors?
-Why maintain the middle man and lose out on a hefty percentage of the sale price?
+While finding your audience it makes sense to join one (or more) of the best online art galleries or marketplaces.
+But didn’t the internet promise an end to artists being represented by galleries?
+Can’t we just sell work directly to collectors, ditch the middle man and keep 100% of the sale price?

-The pragmatic answer to such questions is to ask yourself if you’re actually selling any work online yet.
-If you are then great, continue what you’re doing… but if you’re not then 100% of zero is, well, you know the rest.
+The pragmatic answer comes from asking ourselves if we’re actually selling any art online yet.
+If we are then great, keep doing what we’re doing… but if we’re not then 100% of zero is, well, okay… we get the picture.

-The best online galleries (and there are only a handful of really good ones) will put your work in front of a large demographic who are actively looking to buy art.
-People ARE buying art online and they’re often buying it from reputable online galleries with all the curatorial experience, payment protection, promotion skills and guidance they can bring to the table.
+The best online galleries (and there are only a handful of really good ones) will put your work in front of a large demographic actively looking to buy art.
+And people ARE buying art online.
+A good number are buying art from reputable online galleries with all the curatorial experience, payment protection, promotion skills and guidance they bring to the table.

 So which gallery would I sign up to?
 Without a doubt it would be Saatchi Art.
 Not only are they the biggest online gallery in the world they also do things really well – read about my experience of buying prints from Saatchi Art.